gofiber/fiber/binder/README.md

 // curl "http://localhost:3000/?name=john&pass=doe&products=shoe,hat"
 ```

-### Behaviors of Should/Must
+### Behaviors of Should/WithAutoHandling

 Normally, Fiber returns binder error directly.
-However; if you want to handle it automatically, you can prefer `Must()`.
+However; if you want to handle it automatically, you can prefer `WithAutoHandling()`.

 If there's an error it'll return error and 400 as HTTP status.
 Here's an example for it: